-Long a youth ministry staple, thoughts of a lock-in brings out many conflicting feelings—profound terror, deep joy, anxiousness, excitement, exhaustion, pre-emptive heartburn…
+Thoughts of a youth lock-in bring out many conflicting feelings—profound terror, deep joy, anxiousness, excitement, exhaustion, preemptive heartburn…

-I would go ALL OUT every time to have a great lock-in experience.
+I went ALL OUT every time to have a great youth lock-in experience.
 We’d get bands, order tons of pizza, go to different locations, rent big inflatable games…they were HUGE.
-Lock-ins were always my biggest attended events.
-Lock-ins were big in my youth ministry world.
+Youth lock-ins were always my biggest-attended events.
+They were big in my youth ministry world.
+But no more.

-I have been converted from the ranks of the “Lock-in-aholics.”
-I will never do a lock-in again.
+I’ve been converted from the ranks of the “Lock-in-aholics.”
+I will never do a youth lock-in again.
 Here’s why:

-They are fun events.
+Youth lock-ins are fun events.
 They drew a lot of students.
-But I never saw any long term kingdom impact from them.
+But I never saw any long-term kingdom impact from them.
 Having done probably 20+ lock-ins over the year, I can’t say ANY students were changed by attending my lock-ins.
 And I didn’t just do the fun stuff.
 I had speakers, I had bands, I did devos, but saw nothing.
 And while some students started coming to youth group because of lock-ins, not many did.
 I wonder if I could have invested elsewhere and saw a better return.

 3. Nothing good happens after 3 a.m.